bootdotdev/blog/content/privacy.md

 ## What personal data we collect and why we collect it

-If you choose to use an integration such as Google, Github, or Twitter when logging into the app, we will collect basic public information from your integrated profile such as your email, name, profile picture, and biography.
+If you choose to use an integration such as Google, GitHub, or Twitter when logging into the app, we will collect basic public information from your integrated profile such as your email, name, profile picture, and biography.
 This data is stored internally on boot.dev, and is only shown on your boot.dev public profile if you choose to show it.

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor's IP address and browser user agent string to help spam detection.